 One of the most comprehensive research studies carried out anywhere in the world was conducted by Woodside in 2007 in and around Scott Reef off the north-west of Australia.

-This extensive research was done by leading researchers from all over the world who studied the impacts of a seismic survey on marine life.
-They concluded that the survey caused:
+This study was done by leading researchers from all over the world.
+They examined the impacts of a seismic survey on marine life and concluded that it caused:

 These studies have not found evidence that suggests any link between seismic surveys and adverse impacts on marine life.